Diary of Lindsay Robert Turner, 1919 (Vol. 7) - Part 6

 was still on the upgrade.
 Most 0 ofus were writing home eftery as the mail closes on Moyday Mo of course and Aushalian letters will betaken on with us and posted at Fremanke.
 We had a very good lecte bour Elucation Officer pfterdinner on the Growt of Curlisation the second of a series and on Monda a Court Markal witl be held todecide wheter the accused used, bad tanpuage or was merel preaching asermon on an Listric (Occasion Toppg.
 We werent able to remain on teek blissfilly asleep jute to long this morring as a earle cherch service was to be held but somenow one doesn't mud that as rout as he can slip into the bath.
 At wniddan ahead in the distance could be discemed alow frink of land evedently me Island of Mnicon enedwan bhen The raccative and Maldive poups. a closer inspection levealed a very preff view of land studded with pavus a widiled conhast to what We had last left clearing the Shaiks of Babclarander and so Bysical of Cerlon.
 We passed Guike Plose and

-For at 3 after taking on a cargo
+for at 3 after taking on a cargo

-of frozen meat, we headed for home
+of frozen meat we headed for home

-straight down he Canal.
+straight down the Canal.
 No waves of

-pity or sympathy passed thro' us as
+pity of sympathy passed thro' us as

-we saw Port Said fading in the distance
+we saw Port Said fading in the distance.

-we had seen quite enough of that part
+We had seen quite enough of that part

 of Egypt.
-It was interesting going thro'
+It was interesting going tho'

-the Canal even tho' it was monstrous
+the Canal even tho' it was monotonous

-and the pace was slow we passed
+and the pace was slow.
+We passed

 the railway bridge at Cantara at 7

-and thence on it because too dark
+and thence on it became too dark

 to distinguish much.
 Those on board

-who had spent months at Ismailia
+who had spent months at Ishmalia

 and Ferrys Post remained awake

-to take of their sojourn there even
+to talk of their sojourn there even

 tho' were unable to see the places